Rumsfeld visits Paraguay and Peru

 By Dr. Michael A. Weinstein for PINR (24/08/05)

-the Andean states of South America and that continues to intensify, US Secretary of Defense Donald Rumsfeld visited Paraguay and Peru on 16-18 August.
+In an attempt to reverse the cycle of instability that has erupted in the Andean states of South America and that continues to intensify, US Secretary of Defense Donald Rumsfeld visited Paraguay and Peru on 16-18 August.

-Washington's viewpoint - of the political situation in Bolivia, where President Carlos Mesa resigned earlier in the summer after the country was torn apart by autonomy movements in its relatively prosperous south and mass populist direct action in its poverty stricken north.
+The pressing reason for Rumsfeld's trip is the deterioration - from Washington's viewpoint - of the political situation in Bolivia, where President Carlos Mesa resigned earlier in the summer after the country was torn apart by autonomy movements in its relatively prosperous south and mass populist direct action in its poverty stricken north.
 Washington's primary concern is the escalating support for Evo Morales, the charismatic leader whose base among the

 northern coca growers has widened to include significant portions of Bolivia's indigenous majority and whose Movement Toward Socialism, which falls in line with the cooperativist ideology of Venezuela's President Hugo Chavez, commands the most significant bloc in the